10 Dangerous Plants You Shouldn’t Eat

 White Snakeroot

-They’re filled with tremetol, which doesn’t kill humans directly.
-Instead, animals like cows eat White Snakeroot and absorb tremetol in their meat and milk.
-When we either milk or slaughter these cows and eat their meat or milk, tremetol enters our bodies and causes milk sickness, which is a ridiculous sounding name for an incredibly fatal affliction.
+White snakeroot is filled with tremetol, which doesn’t poison humans directly.
+Instead, animals like cows eat the plant and absorb tremetol into their meat and milk.
+When we consume those products, tremetol enters our bodies and causes a condition called milk sickness — a deceptively mild name for something that’s often fatal.
+Abraham Lincoln’s mother is believed to have died from it.

 Doll’s Eyes